Navapuliyur Pilgrimage

 Temple times:

 The temple remains open from 7 AM till 12 Noon and 5 PM till 9 PM.
-Even though the temple timings are mentioned in the temples, the temple timings are not strictly followed by the priests as the temples are situated in remote villages.
-Therefore it is advisable to contact the priests beforehand to confirm the time of visiting the temples.
+Since the temple is in remote village, not visited by many, the temple timing is not adhered to and therefore it is advisable to contact the priest (Visvanatha Gurukkal 9751195622 or 9943596849) in advance before visiting there.

 Navapuliyur temples: No-8:- Thappalampuliyur

-Separate sanctorum for Lord Ekapatha Rudrar and three legged Lord Jwareshwarar can also be seen.
-By worshiping three legged Lord Jwareshwarar one’s bone related ailments especially the knee and joints pain gets cured so say the devotees who regularly visit this temple.
-The idols of Lord Shiva in dancing form- Nataraja- surrounded by several Rishis, Sages and Celestial are found in the form of Goshta Devathas (deities) chiselled on the wall built of rock.
+Separate sanctorums for Lord Ekapatha Rudrar and three legged Lord Jwareshwarar is also seen.
+By worshiping three legged Lord Jwareshwarar, ailments like knee and joints pain gets cured.
+The idols of Lord Shiva in dancing form- Nataraja- surrounded by several Rishis, Sages and Celestial (Goshta Devathas or group of deities ) is sculpted on the rock wall of the temple.

-It is believed that one has to visit the temple for seven weeks, offering seven unbroken sticks or balls of turmeric to the Goddess Nithya Kalyani, take them back home to make it into a paste to apply on their body or mix with water and drink it to would get their sincere prayers answered.
-Similarly those who reside outside the town can offer 21 sticks of unbroken ball or sticks of turmeric to the Goddess and follow the same ritual to get their sincere prayers answered.
-All these are done based on mere faith as has been expressed by many devotees visiting this temple to get their prayers fulfilled.
+It is generally believed that if someone goes to the temple for seven weeks and offer seven whole sticks (unbroken) or balls of turmeric to Goddess Nithya Kalyani, and takes it home to make a paste to apply over body or mix the powder with water and drink, their honest prayers will be heard.
+Likewise, those living outside the town when offer 21 whole sticks (unbroken) or balls of turmeric to the Goddess and follow the same steps, their sincere prayers will also be answered.
+This practice is based on beliefs that have been passed down for many years.

 Name of Lord: Vyagrapureeswarar